Algram/hotword/README.md

 https://github.com/snipsco/snips-platform-documentation

 uses snowboy https://github.com/Kitt-AI/snowboy
--you can build your own hotword or use one from the many already created https://snowboy.kitt.ai (login to access) -install and built it yourself
+- you can build your own hotword or use one from the many already created https://snowboy.kitt.ai (login to access)
+- install and built it yourself
--or get pre-compiled binaries from https://github.com/Kitt-AI/snowboy#precompiled-binaries-with-python-demo -place the pmdl file with the hotword.py file (this is the hotword model file)
+- or get pre-compiled binaries from https://github.com/Kitt-AI/snowboy#precompiled-binaries-with-python-demo
+- place the pmdl file with the hotword.py file (this is the hotword model file)

 Piwho https://github.com/Adirockzz95/Piwho
--used for "speaker identification".. who said the hotword -you train up users (min of 2 needed to work)
+- used for "speaker identification".. who said the hotword
+- you train up users (min of 2 needed to work)
--the two trained files created by the train.py file need to be with the pmdl and hotword.py files -requires "pip install watchdog"
+- the two trained files created by the train.py file need to be with the pmdl and hotword.py files
+- requires "pip install watchdog"

 Pytoml pip install pytoml
--used to read the snips.toml file for properties
+- used to read the snips.toml file for properties

 paho mqtt client pip install paho-mqtt
--MQTT !!!
+- MQTT !!!
--In hotword.py change the MQTT info to your address and port if its not set in the toml file
+- In hotword.py change the MQTT info to your address and port if its not set in the toml file

 # my snips setup